 We represent cryptocurrency users and continue to fight for our clients’ rights in many areas, including:

 If you are a cryptocurrency user and have been victimized in any of the above-listed areas, contact us to discuss your legal rights.
-We represent cryptocurrency users on a contingency-fee basis.
-If our clients do not recover some or all of their cryptocurrency, we do not get paid a fee for our services.
+We represent most cryptocurrency users on a pure contingency-fee basis.
+If our clients in such cases do not recover some or all of their cryptocurrency, we do not get paid a fee for our services.